tuantran1295/airbnb-clone-api/README.md

 ## Introduction
 ### Description
 * Developing a Homestay Booking System like Airbnb.
-* A personal project for applying at hyperhire
+* A personal project for applying at

 ### Techniques